How to Explore Milan, Italy like a Local: Locals introduce their city.

 Colonne di San Lorenzo in the evening!
 It’s a popular place for people to meet, share a drink, play music and watch the world go by, especially in summer!

 Where to stay in Milan?

 As it’s my hometown, I had never stayed at hotels in Milan until a few months ago – now I collaborate with a UK newspaper as a hotel reviewer, so I’ve been to many!

 Ostello Bello Grande and Babila Hostel are great examples of ‘luxury hostels’, Eco Hotel Residenza and Starhotel e.c.ho are two of my favorite eco-friendly properties, and for a touch of luxury, I love the Westin Palace!

 Five hot tips for enjoying Milan:

 1. Eat street food!
 Milan restaurants can be expensive, but luckily there are many street food options.
 The Navigli area (especially Via Vigevano) is a great place to begin – and in summer, you’ll find lots of food trucks all over the city!

 2. Look for street art!
 Milan has been a street art hotspot for over 20 years.
 Some of the best works of art can be found in the Leoncavallo area (around Via Watteau) or near Corso di Porta Ticinese.

-4. One of my favourite Milan sights is Cimitero Monumentale, the city’s cemetery for the most notable citizens.
-It’s a real open air museum and a wonderful place to get lost!
+4. One of my favorite Milan sights is Cimitero Monumentale, the city’s cemetery for the most notable citizens.
+It’s a real open-air museum and a wonderful place to get lost!